mindkin/hourfleet/docs/configure-businessmodel.md

 		    },
 		    "Users":{
 		    	"Verifications" : {
-				"IsDiscretionaryAutoVerified": true // A user's discretionary verification is set by default },
+				"IsDiscretionaryAutoVerified": true // A user's discretionary verification is auto-verified when their account is created },
 		    },
 		},